Not all of our students will go on to be entrepreneurs. But that doesn’t mean they shouldn’t learn to think like them...

 Leaning into their enthusiasm, Autumn decided to pair their current studies in argumentation with none other than entomophagy!

-Leading in with the essential question, ‘how do the use of persuasive techniques affect text?’, she asked her students to take on the role of a stakeholder associated with the article and--using persuasive techniques--convince the audience to accept their perspective about Cockroach Milk.
+Leading in with the essential question, ‘how does the use of persuasive techniques affect text?’, she asked her students to take on the role of a stakeholder associated with the article and--using persuasive techniques--convince the audience to accept their perspective about Cockroach Milk.

 For one of her ELA classes, Ms. Backo’s students would be taking on the role of the scientists (R) and they would be speaking to an audience of people from the milk industry (A).
 Their argument would be delivered through the form of a persuasive pitch (F), and the topic or the point of the speech would be to get the audience to invest in their invention of cockroach milk as the next biggest thing in the Western market (T).